Hamilton Cycles in Random Graphs: a bibliography: The random graphs and

 With the existence question out of the way, other questions arise.
 The first concerns the number of distinct Hamilton cycles.
 Consider first the case of edge-disjoint Hamilton cycles.
 Bollob\'as and Frieze \cite{BF} proved the folowing.
 Let property $\cA_k$ be the existence of $\rdown{k/2}$ edge disjoint Hamilton cycles plus a disjoint matching of size $\rdown{n/2}$ if $k$ is odd.
 They proved that if $k=O(1)$ then \beq{Ak}{ m_{\cA_k}=m_{k}\text{ w.h.p. } } It took some time to solve the question of dealing with the case of growing $k$.
 It is marginally weaker to say that w.h.p. $G_{n,p}$ has property $\cA_{\de}$ where here $\de=\de(G_{n,p})$.
 Frieze and Krivelevich \cite{FrKr} proved this is true as long as $np=(1+o(1))\log n$ and Ben-Shimon, Krivelevich and Sudakov \cite{BKS} extended the range to $np\leq (1.02)\log n$.
 And then the dam broke and Krivelevich and Samotij \cite{KSa} proved that w.h.p. $G_{n,p}$ has property $H_\de$ for $p=O(n^{-\a})$ where $\a<1$ is a positive constant and Knox, while K\"uhn and Osthus \cite{KKO} proved that $G_{n,p}$ has property $H_\de$ w.h.p. for $\log^{50}n/n\leq p\leq 1-n^{-1/4}\log^9n$. \begin{Problem} Is it true that w.h.p. $m_{\cA_k}=m_{k}$ holds true throughout the whole of the graph process? \end{Problem} Briggs, Frieze, Krivelevich, Loh and Sudakov \cite{BFKLS} showed that the $k$ disjoint Hamilton cycles can be found on-line.
 Let $\t_{2k}$ be the hitting time for minimum degree at least $2k$.
 In \cite{BFKLS} it is shown that w.h.p. the first $\t_{2k}$ edges can be partitioned on-line into $k$ subsets, so that each subset contains a Hamilton cycke.

 The above results concern packing Hamilton cycles.
 In the dual problem, we wish to cover all the edges by a small collection of hamilton cycles.
 A trivial lower bound for the number of cycles needed to cover the edges of a graph $G$ is $\rdup{\D(G)/2}$, where $\D$ denotes maximum degree.
 Glebov, Krivelevich and Szab\'o \cite{GKS} studied expander graphs and proved that w.h.p. $(1+o(1))\D/2$ are sufficient for $G_{n,p},\,p\geq n^{-1+\e}$.
 Hefetz, K\"uhn, Lapinskas and Osth\"{u}s \cite{HKLO} proved the tight result, i.e. $\rdup{\D(G)/2}$ are sufficient, for $\frac{\log^{117}n}{n}\leq p\leq 1-n^{-1/8}$.
+Dragani\'c, Glock, Corriea and Sudakov \cite{DGCS} extended this result to all $p\geq C\log n/n$ for large enough $C$.

-The next problem asks to complete the range of $p$ for this question. \begin{Problem} For what values of $p$ can the edges of $G_{n,p}$ be covered by $\rdup{\D(G)/2}$ Hamilton cycles? \end{Problem} We next consider the question of the number of distinct Hamilton cycles in a random graph.
+We next consider the question of the number of distinct Hamilton cycles in a random graph.
 Let $X_H=X_H(G)$ denote the number of Hamilton cycles in the graph $G$.
 Janson \cite{Ja1} proved that if $m\gg n^{3/2}$ and $N-m\gg n$ then $(X_H-\E(X_H))/\Var(X_H)^{1/2}$ converges in distribution to the standard normal distribution.
 He also proved that $G_{n,p}$ behaves differently, in the sense that the number of Hamilton cycles converges in distribution to a log-normal distribution when $np\gg n^{1/2}$, but $p<\a<1$ for some constant $\a>0$.
 Normality for $G_{n,p}$ only happens for $p\to 1$.